About Philip

 when people are given time to think clearly.

-A quieter way to begin
+A quieter way to start

 If you know something is shifting, but you’re not ready for conversations or commitments, this is a softer place to begin.

 No fixing.
 No pressure.
 Just a moment to slow down and notice what’s changing.
+When it feels right, the next step is simply a conversation - nothing more.